LaunchCodeEducation/linux/content/git/walkthrough/git-branching/Changing Branches/index.md

 {{% notice green "Bonus" "rocket" %}}
 If you would like to check that the changes you made are correct you can run the command `git checkout master` and then run the command `git checkout bug-fix-solution` to view the file it contains and compare it to the change you made on the `bug-fix` branch.
 {{% /notice %}}

+## Recap:
+- Changing branches with the `git checkout` command
+  - Making minor changes to existing files